openedx/edx-documentation/en_us/open_edx_release_notes/source/nutmeg.rst

 -----------------------------

 * When an XBlock fails to render, the user will not see an error message "An unexpected error occurred.
 Please click the button below to refresh the page."
+* RTL languages are now supported
+* Support for the experimental Discussions MFE and "Course Live" feature was added

 Certificates